Anisocytosis

 Anisocytosis is a medical term meaning that a patient's red blood cells are of unequal size.
 This is commonly found in anemia and other blood conditions.
-False diagnostic flagging may be triggered on a complete blood count by an elevated WBC count, agglutinated RBCs, RBC fragments, giant platelets or platelet clumps.
+False diagnostic flagging may be triggered on a complete blood count by an elevated WBC count, agglutinated RBCs, RBC fragments, giant platelets or platelet clumps due to anisocytosis.
 In addition, it is a characteristic feature of bovine blood.

 The red cell distribution width (RDW) is a measurement of anisocytosis and is calculated as a coefficient of variation of the distribution of RBC volumes divided by the mean corpuscular volume (MCV).